awsdocs/amazon-sagemaker-developer-guide/doc_source/augmented-manifest.md

 {"image-ref": "s3://mybucket/sample02/image2.jpg", "is-a-cat": 0}
 ```

-For the first line of this manifest, Amazon SageMaker retrieves the contents of the S3 object `s3://mybucket/foo/image1.jpg` and streams it to the algorithm for training\.
+For the first line of this manifest, SageMaker retrieves the contents of the S3 object `s3://mybucket/foo/image1.jpg` and streams it to the algorithm for training\.
 The second line is the string representation of the `is-a-cat` attribute `"1"`, which is followed by the contents of the second line\.

 To create an augmented manifest file, use Amazon SageMaker Ground Truth to create a labeling job\.
 For more information, see [Output Data](sms-data-output.md)\.